SBortz/information-flow-tooling/readme.md

 # Information Flow Tooling

-A human-readable JSON format for describing event-driven systems using [Information Flow](https://eventmodeling.org/) methodology.
+A human-readable JSON format for describing event-driven systems using [Event Modeling](https://eventmodeling.org/) methodology.

 ---

 ## 1. Why

-Information Flow is a powerful methodology for designing software systems.
+Modeling information flows is a powerful methodology for designing software systems.
 But where do you store the model?

 **The Problem:**
 - Proprietary tools lock your designs into their platforms